soaresdutra97/loja-virtual-bff/README.md

 This BFF Contains:
 A communication with 2 others APis (Payment API, Product API) using Feign Client.
-This BF has a User CRUD, with Roles, and also a Chart and Wishlist.
+This BF has a User CRUD, with Roles, and also a Cart and Wishlist.

 ## Table of Contents